MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

     ![Screenshot of profile information.](media/device-license-profile.jpg "Screenshot of profile information")

 8. Review the information on the last page.
 To make changes, select the **Edit** button below the relevant sections.
-When you're finished, select **Finish Adding**.
+When you're finished, select **Finish adding**.

    ![Screenshot of review and finish adding page.](media/device-license-review.jpg "Screenshot of review and finish adding page")